 Queensland Urban Utilities reports they remove around 120 tonnes of wet wipes from their network every year.
 If all these wipes were laid out end-to-end, they would stretch from Australia to New Zealand.

 Adam Lovell, executive director of Water Services Association of Australia, reported the problem of wipes blocking sewers had exploded in the past few years.
-Apparently orlistat Sydney Water estimates that blockages caused by wipes cost around $8 million a year, causing some 75 per cent of all sewer blockages.
+Apparently Sydney Water estimates that blockages caused by wipes cost around million a year, causing some 75 percent of all sewer blockages.

-Apparently the problems is so big in the US that the Federal Trade Commission has stopped some companies from using the word “flushable” when advertising wipes.
+Apparently, the problems are so big in the US that the Federal Trade Commission has stopped some companies from using the word “flushable” when advertising wipes.

 If you don’t, you could be like a customer we had the same day as this story broke, in Brighton who spent thousands getting wipes cleared out of his sewer system.